 Some countries have different rules when it comes to employment contracts.
-To avoid any surprises, it is crucial to understand how payroll calculations work in your new country.
-In some cases, you may be responsible for paying your employees for the entire duration of their contract even if they are not performing as expected or you want to end their employment early.
+To avoid surprises, it is crucial to understand how payroll calculations work in your new country.
+In some cases, you may be responsible for paying your employees for the entire contract duration even if they are not performing as expected or you want to end their employment early.
 This can be a financial shock to foreign employers who are not used to this practice.

-As an employer, it is crucial to have local employment contracts that are compliant with the law of the jurisdiction in which your employees work.
+As an employer, it is crucial to have local employment contracts that comply with the law of the jurisdiction where your employees work.
 These contracts should be provided in both English and the local language.
 Do not simply copy and paste your existing contract template from your home country – this could result in non-compliance and serious legal consequences.

-When recruiting employees for your business, it is critical to ensure that their employment contract is appropriate for the country where they will be working.
+When recruiting employees for your business, ensuring that their employment contract is appropriate for the country where they will be working is critical.

 The language of the employment contract is a crucial detail to keep in mind during the recruitment process, as non-compliance to target country employment laws or any mistakes with the paperwork could cost you money, time, and potentially your business’s reputation.

 The employment termination process can be just as important as the hiring process.
 This part of employment should not be taken lightly as it can have many implications and consequences, both for the employer and the employee.
-Therefore, it is important to carefully consider all aspects of the situation before making a decision.
+Therefore, it is important to consider all aspects of the situation before deciding.

-The start of the termination process begins when the employee signs the employment contract.
-If the termination guidelines are clear and precise from the terminating an employee will be much smoother.
+The start of termination process begins when the employee signs the employment contract.
+If the termination guidelines are clear and precise, terminating an employee will be much smoother.